 Opting for a fire engine red bold box braid look is what makes beauty so fun.
 If you're not quite ready for a root to tip look, this color braiding hair also comes in ombré for a more gradual dive into such a daring color.

-A side part, a bun, and crystal Bobbi pins set these auburn box braids off.
+This giant topknot sets these red box braids off.
 If it's about time to take down your braids, this style can hide and stretch out new growth.
 Be sure to take this style down at night to prevent headaches and too much tension on the scalp.

 Red Blend Box Braids